lcapacitor/glaucomatous-longitudinal-vf-simulator/README.md

 ## Authors
-  - **Yan Li**, Department of Electrical and Computer Engineering, University of Toronto
+  - **Yan Li**, Department of Electrical & Computer Engineering, University of Toronto
   - **Moshe Eizenman**, Department of Ophthalmology & Vision Sciences, University of Toronto
   - **Runjie B. Shi**, Institute of Biomedical Engineering and Temerty Faculty of Medicine, University of Toronto
   - **Yvonne Buys**, Department of Ophthalmology & Vision Sciences, University of Toronto